 and their poets painters and musicians

-in the space of one—fifty by sixty Abidin paints the surge forward
+in the space of one—fifty by sixty Abidin

 the way I can see and catch fish in water that’s how I see and

-catch the bright moments flowing on Abidin’s canvas
+the bright moments flowing on Abidin’s canvas

 and the Seine is like a sliver of moonlight

-a young woman sleeps in a sliver of moonlight
+a young woman sleeps in a sliver of

-how many times have I lost her how many times have I found
+how many times have I lost her how many

-her and how many more times will I lose her and find her
+and how many more times will I lose her and find her

-that’s the way it is girl that’s how it is I dropped part of my life
+that’s the way it is girl that’s how it is

-into the Seine from St. Michel Bridge
+the Seine from St. Michel Bridge

-one morning in drizzling light that part will catch Monsieur Dupont’s
+one morning in drizzling light that part

 fishline

-Monsieur Dupont will pull it out of the water along with the blue
+Monsieur Dupont will pull it out of the

-picture of Paris he won’t make anything of my life it won’t be
+of Paris he won’t make anything of my life it won’t be

-like a fish or a shoe
+a fish or a shoe

-Monsieur Dupont will throw it back along with the blue picture of Paris
+Monsieur Dupont will throw it back along

 the picture will stay where it was

-the part of my life will flow with the Seine into the great cemetery
+the part of my life will flow with the Seine

-of rivers
+of

 I woke to the rustle of blood in my veins